Treatment of Melanoma

 A clinically positive node means your doctor found an enlarged lymph node before surgery.
 For example, they may have felt that it was bigger than normal on exam.
 If that happens, they will take a sample of lymph node cells with a needle (fine-needle aspiration [FNA] biopsy) to look for cancer.

-If your cancer is resectable, they may offer you neoadjuvant systemic therapy before surgery (Table 2).
-The surgery recommended for this is wide excision of the primary tumor with lymph node dissection to remove the lymph nodes that have cancer.
+If your cancer is resectable (operable), they may offer you anti-cancer drugs before surgery (Table 2).
+During surgery, your doctor will remove the primary tumor and the lymph nodes that have cancer.

-If your clinically node positive melanoma is unresectable, your doctor will offer you systemic therapy, RT, intralesional T-VEC, and/or best supportive care.3
+If you have node-positive melanoma that can’t be operated on, your doctor will offer you systemic therapy, RT, intralesional T-VEC, and/or best supportive care.3

-If your doctor finds cancer in the sentinel lymph node biopsy (SLNB) taken during surgery, they may order more tests.
-For example, imaging and BRAF V600 mutation testing.1 Imaging may be used to check if there is cancer in other nearby lymph nodes.1 When cancer is found in the SLNB, lymph node dissection (surgery), neoadjuvant or adjuvant immunotherapy, targeted therapy, or RT may be used.1,3 When possible, surgery is the main treatment used.1,3
+If your doctor finds cancer in the sentinel lymph node biopsy (SLNB) taken during surgery, they may order more tests (for example, imaging and BRAF V600 mutation testing).1 Imaging may be used to check if there is cancer in other nearby lymph nodes.1 When cancer is found in the SLNB, your doctor may use one or more of the following treatments: lymph node dissection (surgery), neoadjuvant or adjuvant immunotherapy, targeted therapy, or RT.1,3 When possible, surgery is the main treatment used.1,3

 Resectable regional melanoma